 Understanding Proxy Consent & Data Ethics

-As proxy networks have matured from niche tools into critical infrastructure for competitive intelligence, fraud prevention, ad verification, and research, one question keeps surfacing: are we doing this ethically?
+As proxy networks evolve from niche tools into critical infrastructure for competitive intelligence, fraud prevention, ad verification, and research, one question keeps surfacing: are we doing this ethically?
 The technical story of proxies and rotating IP addresses is straightforward.
-The ethical story depends on how those IPs were sourced, whether people consented, and how data is governed after it’s collected.
+The ethical story depends on how those IPs are sourced, whether people consented, and how data is governed after it’s collected.

 Proxies, Rotation, and Anonymity in Brief